banadhruva/banadhruva/README.md

 # 👋 Hi, I'm Dhruv Bana

+## 👋 About Me

-Aspiring ML Engineer | Full-Stack Developer | Geopolitics & Military Tech Enthusiast
+**Aspiring ML Engineer | Full-Stack Developer | Geopolitics & Military Tech Enthusiast**

-I am a Computer Science student at **IK Gujral Punjab Technical University** with a passion for building intelligent systems and real-time applications.
-My focus lies at the intersection of **Artificial Intelligence** and **Full Stack Development**.
+I am a Computer Science student at **IK Gujral Punjab Technical University** with a strong interest in building **intelligent, scalable, and real-time systems**.
+My work focuses on the intersection of **Machine Learning, AI-driven applications, and Full-Stack Development**.

+I enjoy designing **end-to-end products**—from data processing and model development to secure, production-ready web platforms.
+I’m particularly interested in **AI-powered SaaS systems, recommendation engines, real-time applications, and privacy-focused architectures**, with a growing curiosity for **geopolitics and modern military technologies**.

 ---